 Treat equity options compensation as money you’re willing to lose.
 If you don’t have a choice, then treat your options as simply funny money that has no value except for when it does.
 Don’t ever assume your options will be worth something, and certainly don’t ever spend money that you haven’t yet received.

 Choosing between cash and equity is a personal decision based on your individual cash flow needs.
-Ownership is one of the best ways to create wealth and I’m excited to not only be an owner in a new company, but an owner who has the ability to help create more value.
+Ownership is one of the best ways to create wealth.
+I’m excited to not only be an owner in a new company.
+But an owner who has the ability to help create more value.

 Readers, have you ever had to decide between cash or equity option compensation?
 If so, how did you choose?
-If you felt with supreme confidence the company you worked for would eventually become a huge success, wouldn’t you be willing to go all-in with options?
 Please share some of the pitfalls of owning options if you can.

 Photo: Lt.
 Governor Gavin Newsom texting on his phone in front of Larry Ellison’s Mega Yacht, 2017, FS.